Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 These are self-contained Test Suites:

-- PyTest_04_DB_TESTING - is a standalone test suite for testing database schemas such as foreigh kets, constraints, nullability etc. Uses SQLModel (SQLAlchemy + Pydantic)
+- PyTest_04_DB_TESTING - is a standalone test suite for testing database schemas such as foreigh keys, constraints, nullability etc. Uses SQLModel (SQLAlchemy + Pydantic) to inspect DB.
+Uses SQLite as test DB and this has some restricted schema information but there are tests for thes.
-- PyTest__05_DJANGO is its own unique testing suite built from a range of sources.
+- PyTest_05_DJANGO is its own unique testing suite built from a range of sources.
 - PyTest_06_HYPOTHESIS is a standalone property based test suite that can provide templates and resources on how to use property based testing.
+It can be thought of as very extensive parameter based testing to test edge cases and hone in on them.
+- PyTest_07_PLUGIN - this is a template PyTest plugin project for adaptation.
+- PyTest_08_HOOKS - a small project outputing information on hooks and what they provide.
+- PyTest_09_CLI - testing a Typer CLI project.
+- PyTest_10_CI_CD - a CI/CD example to show how we can use GitHub actions to test our code base on multiple Python versions and OS.
+May be replaced with TOX.

 ## Installation